 I’ve been doing a fair bit of VMware patching recently so thought it would be useful to highlight the current and past versions of ESXi and how to check which version you are running.
-The latest version is 6.5 released last week 15th November, 2016.
+The latest version is 6.5 released 15th November, 2016.
+Since then there have been a few patches.

 As with any new software test in a development environment first before upgrading to a new major version, let others lead the way on the bleeding edge and wait for Patch 1 to be released.